Island in the Middle of the Chesapeake Bay

 We were watching the clock for our 4pm departure as we had left our suitcases at the motel on the other side of the island.
 What we failed to watch was the tide schedule; and the tide was unusually high, like the evening before.
 We headed down one alleyway after another only to be blocked by rising water.
-With only little more than an hour before our ferry would be leaving, we unwisely decided just to plough through the rising water.
+With only little more than an hour before our ferry would be leaving, we unwisely decided just to plow through the rising water.
 Of course, our cart stalled.
 We had no choice but to jump into the water and wade back to the motel to pick up our gear.
-When we returned to the cart, we piled our luggage on the seats, and began to push it back to the depot.
+When we returned to the cart, we piled our luggage on the seats and began to push it back to the depot.
 Some folks, seeing our predicament, suggested that we leave it and walk back.
 One last time, we tried to start the motor when lo and behold, the engine turned over.
 Quickly we hopped back in the cart and made our way to the ferry in enough time.

 October is the time of year when folks decorate for Halloween and some will include graveyards and other scary displays in their yards.
-On Tangier grave stones in the front or back yards are not unusual, and these are real!
+On Tangier gravestones in the front or back yards are not unusual, and these are real!
 Several explanations offer reasons for the custom.
-The island experienced four epidemics, beginning in 1866 with the Asian cholera.
+The island experienced four epidemics, beginning in 1866 with Asian cholera.
 Because the death rate was so high, bodies had to be buried quickly.
 The residents were hardest hit in the early 1870’s when tuberculosis, measles, and smallpox epidemics hit the island.
 Also, centuries ago American and Britain families often buried deceased relatives in their yards and the custom persisted.
 Several recent graves we observed still had funeral flowers atop the mounds.

 Reflecting Tidal Flooding